CanonicalLtd/maas-docs/src/en/installconfig-add-nodes.md

 # Add Nodes

-Now that the MAAS controller is running, we need to make the nodes aware of MAAS and vice-versa.
+Now that MAAS is installed, we need to make the nodes aware of MAAS and vice-versa.
 If you have set up DHCP correctly, and your nodes can boot via [PXE](http://en.wikipedia.org/wiki/Preboot_Execution_Environment) then things really couldn't be much easier and you can use the [automatic